polypoly-eu/polyPod/CONTRIBUTING.md

 For the time being, issues are disabled in this repo.
 If it's an easy fix (such as a typo) you can go and create a pull request, possibly in *draft* mode, so that the dev team can interact with you.
-If it's any other kind of issue, such as a feature request, please email us at feedback@polypoly.eu.
+If it's any other kind of issue, such as a feature request, please email us at community@polypoly.coop.
 Please understand that this is a temporary solution, and issues will be enabled in due course.